Skip to content

 // Enable TAA (Other AAs are disabled)

-Check how TAA handles edges, textures, and fine patterns in the same scene.
-(Notice how it perfectly resolves the shimmering in the grid pattern.)
+Observe how TAA handles edges, textures, and fine patterns in the same scene.
+(Notice how it perfectly resolves the shimmering in the grid pattern and texture details.)

 Key Summary